jens-daniel-mueller/emlr_obs_v_XXX/README.md

 1. Copy the template repository on Github.
 2. Name it according to version.
-3. Create folders on update.
-4. Add as RStudio project.
+3. Activate github pages under settings.
+4. Copy URL in repository description.
+5. Open as new version controlled project in RStudio.
+6. Change the `Version_ID` in:
+  a. config_parameterization_local.Rmd
+  b. _site.yml title
-5. Change `Version_ID` and others parameters in `config_parameterization_local.Rmd.` The Version_ID must be consistent with the respective folder name on `/update/emlr_cant`.
+7. Change others parameters in `config_parameterization_local.Rmd.`
-6.
+8. Change link to github repo in _site.yml.
+9. Run the code / build the website.
+All necessary folders will be created automatically.
+10. Push to github.

+Workflowr comments for steps 9. and 10. can be found under `/code/workflowr_project_managment.R`

 ## Sharing code across analysis